top of page

 CELLS

-(Scribe 2022)
+(Scribe, 2022)

-Memories for My Mother.
+Memories for my mother.

 Gavin is spending the quarantine in a small flat in south Dublin with his eighty-year-old mother, whose mind is slowly slipping away.
 He has lived most of his adult life abroad and has returned home to care for her and to write a novel.
 But he finds that all he can write about is her.